 For subscriptions, yes!
-You can also get free shipping on a la carte orders over $125.
-If you choose to upgrade your shipping to second day air, or overnioght there is an upcharge.
-There is also a small delivery fee for a la carte orders of under $125 We are very pleased to be able to offer these value options to our customers living in the contiguous United States.
+You can also get free shipping on a la carte orders over $75.
+If you choose to upgrade your shipping to second-day air, or overnight, there will be an upcharge (shown at checkout).
+We are very pleased to be able to offer these value options to our customers living in the contiguous United States.

 What is your delivery area?